Now in TestFlight beta · Lifestyle-first wellness · iOS

 Hirsutism

 Track unwanted hair growth by body area.
-Most period trackers don't even include this as an option, despite it affecting 70 to 80% of women with PCOS.
+Most period trackers don't include it, despite it affecting 70–80% of women with PCOS.

 Cycle